Manchester's nightmare scenario became a grim reality as both United and City were sent crashing out of the UEFA Champions League.

 Lyon produced an astonishing seven-goal display to book their place in the knockout phase, while CKSA Moscow upset the odds to join them with victory away to Inter Milan.

-Manchester United travelled to Basel needing only a point to progress to the last 16 but slumped to a shock 2-1 defeat which will haunt Ferguson and his players for years to come.
+needing only a point to progress to the last 16 but slumped to a shock 2-1 defeat which will haunt Ferguson and his players for years to come.

 The Red Devils made a nightmare start as Nemanja Vidic and Chris Smalling clashed to leave the latter in a heap, allowing Xherdan Shaqiri to drill the ball back across goal where David de Gea's weak clearance was returned with interest by Marco Streller.